The Battle for the Blessing

-This brings up another ethical problem, the one of the lessor of two evils.
+This brings up another ethical problem, the one of the lesser of two evils.
 Sometimes we are in a situation where the options are bad and worse.
-For example a mother will die if she does not abort the child.
+For example, a mother will die if she does not abort the child.
 People will be murdered if the one hiding them does not lie.
 Ten people with a disease and only five vaccines on hand.

 The Bible also shows examples of people who had to break one of God's commands in order to obey another.
 For example, Hebrew midwives disobeyed civil authority (the king's edict to kill male children) in order to save Jewish babies.
 Rahab, the harlot, lied to the army in order to protect the Jewish spies.